decentralized-identity/ion/install-guide.md

 If you wish to run a node that writes ION DID operations, you will need to enable uPnP on your router or open ports `4002` and `4003` so that the operation data files can be served to others via IPFS.

+### Testnet or Mainnet

+> NOTE: This guide describes steps to setup an ION node targeting bitcoin testnet, but can be used to target the bitcoin mainnet by substituting testnet configs for mainnet.

+Bitcoin and ION need to be configured to use either `testnet` (for development) or `mainnet` (for production).
+If you change one service from `testnet` to `mainnet` or vice versa, the other services will also need to be rebuilt to match.
+Default config values for `testnet` are not valid for `mainnet` and services will fail to start if they are mismatched.

 ## 2. Setting up Bitcoin Core

 An ION node needs a trusted Bitcoin peer for fetching and writing ION transactions.
 We use Bitcoin Core for this.